IBM/nodejs-itoolkit/README.md

 To generate a release use one of the npm scripts:

 - patch release `npm run release`
-- minor version release `npm run release-minor`
-- major version release `npm run release-major`
+- for other release types run `npm run release-interactive` which will prompt you for the release type.

 These scripts will bump the version number, make a release commit, and tag the release.